starkinfra/sdk-php/README.md

 print_r($statement);
 ```

-## Get a pix statement .csv file
+## Get a Pix statement .csv file

-To get a .csv file of a pix statement using its id, run:
+To get a .csv file of a Pix Statement using its id, run:

 ```php
 use StarkInfra\PixStatement;